Red Star chickens are one of the most commonly kept breeds of chickens, and it’s not hard to see why.

 What Are Red Star Chickens Known For?

-Red Star chickens are sex linked and known for their excellent egg laying ability.
+Red Star chickens, similar to their distant cousins, the Black Star, are sex linked and known for their excellent egg laying ability.

 These chickens were created for egg production, and are a popular breed to raise both by commercial egg producers and families.